Hillsborough Area Regional Transit: Commuter Express

 In 2004, HART revised its express bus route system.
 The changes included new routes to Brandon and Pasco County, changes to existing routes (such as Route 28X), and the addition of 12 new Gillig BRT buses to the existing HART bus fleet.
 Almost all of the Commuter Express routes connected to Downtown Tampa.
 You can identify express routes by looking at the suffix letters at the end of the number (X means Express and LX means Limited Express).
 Some express routes operate on a Peak Direction schedule early morning and late afternoon.
 Others operate on an All-Day schedule.
 Due to changing ridership patterns, these routes were modified as needed.

 With the 2016 Mission MAX restructuring, Routes 21LX, 22X, 27LX, 28X, 47LX, 61LX, and 200X were all eliminated.
-Routes 60LX and 360LX were into service on the day Mission MAX was established.
-They’re also the first All-Day Limited Express Routes HART has established providing stops to Brandon, Downtown Tampa, Tampa Int’l Airport and South Tampa seven days a week.
+Routes 60LX and 360LX went into service on the day Mission MAX was established.
+They're also the first All-Day Limited Express Routes HART has established providing stops to Brandon, Downtown Tampa, Tampa Int’l Airport and South Tampa seven days a week.
 Route 275LX became the third All-Day Express Route replacing Route 51X serving Wiregrass, UATC, Downtown Tampa and TIA.
-There’s also talk about a NEW All-Day Express Route serving the Tampa Airport, Westshore, Downtown Tampa and Plant City.
+There's also talk about a NEW All-Day Express Route serving the Tampa Airport, Westshore, Downtown Tampa and Plant City.
 Although the official date of operation is unknown.

-Former Routes

 MetroRapid Service

-MetroRapid is HART's "light" Bus Rapid Transit (BRT) service, which launched on May 28, 2013.
+MetroRapid is HART's "light" bus rapid transit (BRT) service, which launched on May 28, 2013.
 Between May 28 and June 7, HART provided customers a chance to use MetroRapid for free.
 This allowed customers to get a feel for the new service, while allowing HART staff to work out any last-minute problems before the start of revenue service.
 MetroRapid officially began revenue service on June 10, 2013, with a formal ribbon cutting held at the Hidden River Corporate Park grounds in Tampa Palms.

-MetroRapid currently consists of one line, the North-South line (numbered as Route 400), which runs from Downtown Tampa (MTC) to the University Area Transit Center (UATC) via Nebraska and Fletcher Avenues every day, every 15 minutes.
+MetroRapid currently consists of one line, the north–south line (numbered as Route 400), which runs from Downtown Tampa (MTC) to the University Area Transit Center (UATC) via Nebraska and Fletcher Avenues every day, every 15 minutes.
 It replaced Route 2.